web-platform-tests/wpt/docs/test-format-guidelines.md

 ### Tests Involving Multiple Origins

-In the test environment, five subdomains are avaliable; `www`, `www1`, `www2`, `天気の良い日` and `élève`.
+In the test environment, five subdomains are available; `www`, `www1`, `www2`, `天気の良い日` and `élève`.
 These must be used for cross-origin tests.
-In addition two ports are avaliable for http and one for websockets.
+In addition two ports are available for http and one for websockets.
 Tests must not hardcode the hostname of the server that they expect to be running on or the port numbers, as these are not guaranteed by the test environment.
 Instead tests can get this